Invalid email address

 1. Performance

-When you’re creating your influencer marketing report, start by analyzing your performance metrics.
-This will tell you how much each influencer or their content has helped you reach the overall campaign objective.
+When creating your influencer marketing report, start by analyzing your performance metrics.
+How much each influencer help you reach the overall campaign objective?

-Awareness Campaigns If your goal is to increase brand awareness, you may focus on indicators of the number of people who potentially saw and engaged with the content.
-Commonly tracked metrics for this use case include:
+If your goal is to increase brand awareness, track metrics to show the number of people who potentially saw and engaged with the content.
+These include:

 • Impressions